 In addition to being licensed to practice law in Georgia, this program requires volunteers to have either prior direct experience with the dispossessory court or have completed our specialized training on the law and process.
 AVLF will provide such training on request when a sufficient number of attorneys at a law firm are interested in volunteering with this program, as has been done with our current sponsoring firms.
 At least once a year, we also conduct refresher trainings at the sponsoring law firms, which interested attorneys in the community may be invited to attend.

 As a volunteer attorney, you – or your sponsoring firm – will periodically receive a request for assistance at a dispossessory hearing occurring anywhere between two weeks to four days away.
 If you are available and have no conflicts, you will quickly receive a referral package that contains all related paperwork (the dispossessory filing, client’s Answer, leases, receipts, etc.), a detailed account of the facts and recommended legal strategy complete with case law and practice pointers, sample motions where applicable and an expert contact at AVLF for further support.
 You will be expected to contact your client, arrange any required pre-hearing meetings, prepare your case – with AVLF staff available for consultation at any point – and meet your client for the hearing.
-Unless you want a continuance – which is granted as a matter of course to our volunteers – your service should be complete after the hearing.
+Your service should be complete after the hearing.